 Summer’s almost over, and kids will find themselves back in classrooms in no time.
 For parents this means they must confront the dreaded back-to-school shopping list.
 Considering the average famil . . .

 In general, families run better with good rules, so it’s not surprising that parents want to make rules about how kids use technology.
-Lots of organizations have offered well-intended versions of . . .
+Lots of organizations offer well-intended versions of online . . .

 Toxicologists at UCSD Medical Center and the San Diego Division of the California Poison Control System recommend taking a few simple precautions to protect your family against summer stings, bites . . .